Salesforce.com: A Forensic Review On What Has Been An Unattractive Investment

 Market share - a less elusive goal - but what about those asymptotes?

-Yes those nasty asymptotes make it difficult for a large company to grow its market share beyond a certain level without meaningful acquisitions.
+Yes, those nasty asymptotes make it difficult for a large company to grow its market share beyond a certain level without meaningful acquisitions.
 At this point, Salesforce has achieved a run rate of in excess of $3 billion a year from its sales automation offering.
 But looked at another way, which includes all of the things that Salesforce offers that are classified as customer relationship solutions, the company is likely to do $6 billion in that category of revenue this year with a market share of greater than 20%.
-The problem is that the market is only growing at 12% and the other competitors include SAP, (NYSE:SAP) Oracle, (NASDAQ:ORCL) Microsoft (NASDAQ:MSFT) and Adobe (NASDAQ:ADBE) that are battling to retain their position in the space.
+The problem is that the market is only growing at 12% and the other competitors include SAP (NYSE:SAP), Oracle (NASDAQ:ORCL), Microsoft (NASDAQ:MSFT) and Adobe (NASDAQ:ADBE) that are battling to retain their position in the space.

 In 2015, CRM had to grow business in its core space by 21% just to gain a single point of market share.
 And that was despite the long-term secular trend of SaaS displacing on-premise installations.
 Given that both Microsoft and Adobe are both growing faster than the market for CRM as a whole, the challenge for Salesforce to grow its revenues within its core business at a rate fast enough to achieve overall growth that is acceptable to investors is close to impossible.
 Readers would do well to consider just why it is that Salesforce has been on an acquisition spree.
 It has nothing to do with some loss of judgment on the part of management.
 It has everything to do with the fact that given its market share within the CRM space, the growth of the market and the competitors it would need to displace, it simply cannot grow fast enough to satisfy investors unless it enters new spaces.
 It is not a simple problem to solve, although Salesforce has done about a good a job as might be reasonable to expect an enterprise of its scale to do.

 Obviously, Salesforce sells a lot more besides CRM solutions and those businesses have made it possible for the company to grow just fast enough to sustain a growth rate that supports its current valuation.
 The company's marketing cloud, which really gets counted in the CRM space when market share data is compiled, has grown by 35% this year but a considerable component of that growth was inorganic (the acquisition of Demandware in particular, which contributed $42 million in fiscal Q3 revenues, which was more than half of the growth recorded for the quarter).
 The company has achieved growth of 42% in its app cloud and 29% in its services cloud.
-Both of these are relatively decent sized businesses that will reach between $1 and $2 billion of revenue this year.
+Both of these are relatively decent-sized businesses that will reach between $1 billion and $2 billion of revenue this year.

 It is hard to imagine that either of these two revenue streams will accelerate in terms of percentage growth going forward.
 When looking back at the company's share price this year, the issue that concerns many is not how well the coming is doing now - but how well it will be able to do in fiscal 2018 and beyond.
 It really isn't terribly surprising to see that while 43 out of 47 analysts rate CRM shares a buy or a strong buy, they also have forecast that revenue growth is going to decelerate from 26% to 21% in the fiscal year that starts in February.
 As the saying goes - that dog is not going to hunt.